jfvanin/brasildados/README.md

-# brasildados
+# BrasilDados

-**brasildados** is an interactive dashboard presenting key information and indicators about Brazil, bringing together socioeconomic, environmental, and political data from official and international sources.
+**BrasilDados** is an interactive dashboard presenting key information and indicators about Brazil, bringing together socioeconomic, environmental, and political data from official and international sources.

 ## Project Structure